vinctustech/energize/README.md

 	  description string  optional
 	  status      integer required

-The executable contains both an HTTP server and a REPL to make it easier to develop your API configurations.
+The executable contains both an HTTP server and a REPL to make it easier to develop your API definitions.
 We'll start by looking at the server.

 ### HTTP Server

 Now, on the command line in the example folder, start the server with the command

-	java -cp cras-0.5.jar xyz.hyperreal.cras.ServerMain ./todo todo
+	java -jar cras-0.5.jar todo

 You should now have a working HTTP server bound to port 8080 that will serve API requests for a todo list.
 Let's try it out.
 Using `curl`, let's add an item to our todo list database.
 To do that, type